Send email for updates

 S Workplace support and experience needed for training to be effective (1986).
 In England specialist centres including alcohol treatment clinics offered the most favourable post-training environments for training to generate a positive attitude to working with drinkers.
 The reason was that they provide opportunities to gain support and experience on return to work.
 This study was discussed in cell D2’s bite and related studies were discussed in cell B3’s bite.

 K High quality primary care helps sustain recovery after detoxification (2007).
+Free source at the time of writing.
 The alcohol problems and substance use of US patients referred to primary care after detoxification were related to a recognised measure of the general quality of primary care.
 Discussion in bite’s Highlighted study section.

 K Integrate addiction treatment with medical care for its consequences (2001).
 That was the message of a US trial which randomly allocated patients (most dependent on alcohol) at a substance use clinic to primary care integrated into the work of the clinic or referral to an external service.
 Only patients with complaints associated with substance use gained from integration.
 A similar study focused on dependent drinkers suffering alcohol-related physical illnesses.
 Discussion in bite’s Issues section.

 K Integrated ‘chronic disease management’ model does not improve on usual primary care (2013).
-Chronic conditions like diabetes requiring long-term behavioural adjustments respond well to chronic disease management models based in primary care but integrated with specialised services, with the patient supported to manage their illness.
-Expectations that the same would apply to addiction were confounded when researchers found little extra benefit compared to usual primary care, and no sign that increasing the quality of, or engagement with, the intervention would improve things.
+Chronic conditions like diabetes requiring long-term behaviour change respond well to chronic disease management models based in primary care but integrated with specialised services, which support the patient in managing their illness.
+Expectations (free source at time of writing) that the same would apply to addiction were confounded when researchers found little or no extra benefit compared to usual primary care, and no sign (free source at time of writing) that increasing the quality of, or engagement with, the intervention would improve things.
 Discussion in bite’s Issues section.

 R Implementing evidence-based innovations ([Australian] National Centre for Education and Training on Addiction, 2008).
 Lessons from health promotion and medical care on how to improve addiction treatment practice including organisational and administrative strategies.
 Discussion in bite’s Where should I start? section.